Dragonmystic707/exalted-reincarnated/docs/System/Character_Creation.md

     [Weapons.](weapons-and-armor)

-    Unlike other systems, Exalted does not require an extensive list of what equipment or tools the Exalt has on their person---so long as it is reasonable for them to have an item, they are considered to be carrying it.
+    Unlike other systems, Exalted does not require an extensive list of what equipment or tools the Exalt has on their person—so long as it is reasonable for them to have an item, they are considered to be carrying it.

 <table>